Rajasi-Desai/Kloseted_Supply/docs/final.md

 # Conclusion:
 > A conclusion describing your team’s experience in working on this project.
 This should include what you learned through the design and implementation process, the difficulties you encountered, what your team would have liked to know before starting the project that would have helped you later, and any other technical hurdles that your team encountered.

+This project was definitely a fun one to do but required a lot of effort.
+One of the major things we learned through this was team work and collaboration.
+All four of us were pair programming most of the time for this project using LiveShare in VScode.

+We would have loved to know about authentication and database stuff beforehand beucause later it came to a point where we were rewriting a lot of the code to have it compatible with these things.

 # Link to the hosted application: